jacobbednarz/operability_guidelines/README.md

   vectors available and it gives you the oppurtunity to focus on those exposed surfaces.

+## Version control

+- **Are your instances managed using configuration management?**

+  Configuration management tools allow you to describe how your instances should look and function.
+It also gives you the ability to quickly roll out a series of changes to the whole fleet without needing to worry about inconsistencies between them.

+- **Is your infrastructure in code?**

+  While configuration management looks after the individual instances, Infrastructure As Code also extends to the orchestration of how all the moving parts fit together.
+Taking this approach, you define things such as (but not limited to):

+    - Instance size
+    - Which load balancer it is allowed to talk to
+    - How many of these instances you intend to create
+    - Which instances are networked together

+  Having your infrastructure in code allows you to quickly rebuild and get back to the golden source in the event anything goes wrong.

 ## Automation

 - **Are tasks automated where possible?**